-When you’re searching for a partner to help boost your company’s marketing ROI, you’ll likely come across both consultants and agencies.
+When searching for a partner to help boost your company’s digital marketing ROI, you’ll likely come across both consultants and agencies.

-They offer similar services and may even promise similar results.
-So, how do you know which one to choose?
+Consultants and agencies offer similar services.
+They may even promise similar results.
+So, how do you know which one is right for your business?

-A marketing consultant is a person who works with a company or brand to create and implement marketing strategies.
+A marketing consultant is a person who works with a company to build and implement various marketing strategies.
 A consultant usually helps create a detailed marketing plan, messaging, and methods for spreading the word about your product or business, and monitors the results.

-Alternatively, a marketing agency is defined as “offering a broad range of services to help you implement an integrated marketing strategy for all your brand goals.”
-Often, this translates to a team of experts you work with on various campaigns, ad initiatives, and more.
+Alternatively, a marketing agency generally offers a range of services that help you create and implement a well-rounded marketing strategy to achieve your brand goals.
+Often, this translates to a team of experts you work with on various campaigns, ad initiatives, A/B testing, optimizing, and more.
 In some cases, consultants can even partner with an agency themselves.

 With a consultant, you’ll always know who you’re dealing with.
 You can build a one-on-one relationship with that person and know exactly who you’re communicating with at any time.